geyang/deep_learning_plotting_example/README.md

 3. **Simpler Plot, Simpler Message**

     Sometimes we tend to want to put too much data into a single plot.
 This makes those plots harder to digest.
-We should make it easy for readers to understand what each plot is showing.
+We should make it easy for readers to understand what each plot is trying to show.
+Sympathy is an important part of communication.

     This means the best plot shows only the two things we want to compare, and maybe a baseline.
 Only plot multiple lines in the same plot if you have to, and/or they don't overlap substantially.